What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 Allergic reactions: Allergic reactions to certain substances, such as cosmetics or eye drops, can cause inflammation in the eyelid, leading to the formation of a chalazion.

-It is important to note that the above-mentioned factors cause chalazion.
-Additionally, multiple factors may be involved in the formation of a single chalazion.
-For example, some people may be more susceptible to chalazion due to their genetics or other underlying health conditions.
+It is important to note that the factors mentioned above cause chalazion.
+Additionally, multiple factors may be involved in forming a single chalazion.
+For example, some people may be more susceptible to chalazion due to genetics or other underlying health conditions.

 What is the difference between a Stye and a Chalazion?

-Stye and chalazion are both small bumps that can form on the eyelid, but they have different causes and different symptoms.
+Stye and chalazion are small bumps that can form on the eyelid, but they have different causes and symptoms.

-A stye is caused by an infection in the eyelid, typically in a hair follicle or Sebaceous gland (oil gland).
+Additionally, a stye is caused by an infection in the eyelid, typically in a hair follicle or Sebaceous gland (oil gland).
 It appears as a red, painful bump on the eyelid and may be accompanied by swelling, redness, and tenderness.
-The bacteria Staphylococcus aureus usually causes a stye, and it can be treated with warm compresses and antibiotics.
+Staphylococcus aureus usually causes a stye and can be treated with warm compresses and antibiotics.

-In contrast, Chalazion is caused by the excessive production of oil (sebum) within the gland leading to the blockage.
-It appears as a painless, round lump on the eyelid and can cause cosmetic issues, in some cases, it may not be harmful, but it requires treatment in severe conditions.
+In contrast, chalazion is caused by excessive oil production (sebum) within the gland, leading to blockage.
+It appears as a painless, round lump on the eyelid and can cause cosmetic issues.
+Sometimes, it may not be harmful, but it requires treatment in severe conditions.

-It can be difficult to tell the difference between a stye and a chalazion just by looking at them, but a doctor can examine the bump and determine the best course of treatment.
+It can be challenging to tell the difference between a stye and a chalazion just by looking at them, but a doctor can examine the bump and determine the best course of treatment.

 Consult with our Doctors to Get Treated for chalazion(red bump under eyelid)